NoodlemanD/balena-sound-plexamp-trial/docs/01-getting-started.md

 2. Download the OS and flash it to your SD card with [balenaEtcher](https://balena.io/etcher)
 3. Power up your device and check it's online in the dashboard!

-The balenaSound app will start downloading as soon as your device appears in the dashboard.
+The IoTSound app will start downloading as soon as your device appears in the dashboard.

 ## CLI deploy